-A person entering Texas for commercial purposes with a qualified motor vehicle may purchase a trip permit in lieu of the required interstate trucker license or International Fuel Tax Agreement (IFTA) license if no more than five entries into the state are made during a calendar year.
+A person entering Texas for commercial purposes with a qualified motor vehicle may purchase a trip permit in lieu of the required interstate trucker license or International Fuel Tax Agreement (IFTA) license if there are no more than five entries into the state during a calendar year.

-A qualified motor vehicle is a motor vehicle used, designed, or maintained for the transportation of persons or property and which:
+A qualified motor vehicle is a motor vehicle used, designed or maintained to transport persons or property and meets one of these criteria:

-- has two axles and a gross vehicle weight or registered gross vehicle weight exceeding 26,000 pounds or 11,797 kilograms; or
+- has two axles and a gross vehicle weight or registered gross vehicle weight exceeding 26,000 pounds or 11,797 kilograms

-- has three or more axles regardless of weight; or,
+- has three or more axles regardless of weight

 - is used in combination when the weight of such combination exceeds 26,000 pounds or 11,797 kilograms gross vehicle weight (combination means both the two-axle vehicle and the trailing unit)

 - Purchase a $50 cashier's check or money order payable to the Texas Comptroller of Public Accounts.

-- On the face of the cashier's check or money order clearly write "Trip Permit", the license plate number or the manufacturer's vehicle identification number (VIN) of the vehicle entering Texas, and date that the vehicle will enter Texas.
+- The license plate number or the manufacturer's vehicle identification number (VIN) of the vehicle entering Texas

 - The receipt from the cashier's check or money order is the trip permit and must be carried in the vehicle for which the tax payment is made.